 The vines were planted on sunny south facing slopes and over time, each of the villages had acres and acres of vineyards.
 Each village had its wine vintner who made wines for distribution to each adult in the community.
 The wine was shared, just as the food and fruits of the community.

 When prohibition in Iowa forced an end to winemaking here for nearly 20 years, the vines were removed and the land converted to farmland.
 Once prohibition was ended Dec.
 5, 1933, winemaking returned, but by then Amana’s communal way of life was gone and so wine making was done in private homes.
 Wines made from rhubarb (Piestengel) cherry, plum and elderberries were being made in private homes along with wine made from pressed and fermented dandelion blossoms.

 By the mid-1950’s Amana’s first commercial winery, Ehrle Brothers of Homestead, opened.

 Ackerman Winery and Sandstone Winery, soon followed, then the Village Winery, White Cross Cellars, Heritage Haus and now Fireside opened.
 These wineries have earned awards and honors nationwide for their wines.
 They are part of a multi-generational Amana legacy that was born on the German hillsides of the Rhine valley and the Alsacian countryside.

-In 2018 our local wineries are hosting all sorts of entertaining opportunities to enjoy the fruit of their efforts.
+Our local wineries host all sorts of entertaining opportunities to enjoy the fruit of their efforts.